 RESIDENT ASSISTANT (RA)

-Each floor/house has an upper-class student who lives with the residents, provides leadership and information, and assists the residents in creating an environment conducive to group living.
+Each floor/house has a returning student who lives with the residents, provides leadership and information, and assists the residents in creating an environment conducive to group living.
 The RA is responsible for articulating and enforcing college policies and procedures.
 The RA is trained to handle crisis situations, make appropriate referrals, and provide social and educational opportunities in the hall.

 RESIDENCE HALL DIRECTOR (RHD)

-The RHD is a professional member of the residential life staff who lives in and administrates the residence hall, supervises the RAs, advises the Hall Council, and is available to all residents.
-The RHDs work together to create and implement a comprehensive residential life program that includes the development of the RA staff, coordinating the programming efforts of the Hall Councils and residential life staff, and maintaining an environment that will enhance the college experience.
+The RHD is a professional member of the residential life staff who lives in and administrates the residence hall, supervises the RAs, advises the hall council, and is available to all residents.
+The RHDs work together to create and implement a comprehensive residential life program that includes the development of the RA staff, coordinating the programming efforts of the hall councils and Residential Life staff, and maintaining an environment that complements the learning that occurs in the classroom.

 The director supervises the residential life staff and coordinates the development of policies, programs, and services.
 Students are welcome to meet with the director to voice concerns and offer ideas for improvement and change.

-Each hall has its own custodial team, supervised by Maintenance.
+Each hall/area has its own custodial team, supervised by Maintenance.
 Custodians are responsible for cleaning the bathrooms, hallways, and other common areas.
-They greatly appreciate residents’ cooperation in accommodating and accepting any brief inconvenience caused by their daily cleaning routine.
+Maintenance is also responsible for general upkeep and repairs of living spaces and common areas.
+If room or common space repairs are needed, please contact the maintenance staff in your building by completing work request forms found in the Residential Life offices in each area.
+Maintenance staff greatly appreciate residents’ cooperation in accommodating and accepting any brief inconvenience caused by their daily cleaning routine.
 Residents are asked to be considerate of their custodians, as well as other residents, in keeping their shared living space clean and pleasant.

 Each residence hall floor/house contains its own community.
 Floor/house meetings are scheduled on a regular basis to discuss issues of common concern and to plan activities.
 Floor/house presidents direct the meetings.

-The Hall Council consists of representatives from all the floors in the hall.
+The hall council consists of representatives from all the floors in the hall.
 It provides members an opportunity to participate in all phases of resident government.
 The council plans and facilitates hall-wide programs and assists with hall issues and concerns.
-Involvement in Hall Council offers the opportunity to meet other residents and do something positive for the hall while gaining invaluable leadership skills.
+Involvement in hall council offers the opportunity to meet other residents and do something positive for the hall while gaining leadership skills.

-Roommates play an integral part in your college experiences.
-Communication is the key in living with roommates.
-Your room is the personal living space that you share and use for relaxing, studying, entertaining, and sleeping.
-For the most effective and enjoyable use of your room, it is important that you and your roommate(s) talk and work together to find mutually agreeable solutions when conflicts arise.
+Roommates play an integral part in your college experience.
+Communication is significant as you share a living space for relaxing, studying, entertaining, and sleeping.
+For the most effective and enjoyable use of your room, it is important that you and your roommate(s) work together to find mutually agreeable solutions when conflicts arise.
 Living with others requires some give and take on everyone’s part, but the lasting friendships and memorable experiences will be appreciated long after you leave Wartburg.

 Residence Hall Services

-Each hall provides study lounges, recreation areas with cable TV and vending machines, kitchen facilities, and laundry rooms with dryers and coin-operated washing machines.
+Each hall/area provides study lounges, recreation areas with cable TV and vending machines, kitchen facilities, and laundry rooms with dryers and coin-operated washing machines.

-The college supplies a bed, desk and chair, dresser, shades or blinds, and closet.
+The college supplies a bed, desk and chair, dresser, closet, shades or blinds and window screens, and closet.
 In addition, the Manors, Knights Village, The Residence, Löhe Hall, and Grossmann Hall are furnished with carpet.
 The college’s furnishings must remain in the room at all times.
-The college does not allow the use of furniture in any other way than its original design and intent.
+The college does not allow the use of furniture in any way other than its original design and intent.
 If alterations are made, the college will not take responsibility for the student’s safety.

-Routine repair and replacement work should be requested on forms available from the residence hall staff.
-When you have a maintenance emergency on your floor, call your RA or RHD.
+Routine repair and replacement work should be requested on forms available from residence hall staff.
+Call your RA or RHD for maintenance emergencies on your floor.
+If they are unavailable, call,Campus Security.
 The RA or RHD will coordinate the appropriate response.